Couples Therapy in Vienna – Diana Tutschek Marriage Counselling

 Moreover, it is also common for the partners to feel trapped in their relationship.
 They seek couples therapy, in person in Vienna or online, as an ultimate attempt at resolution before initiating divorce or separation.

 Infidelity can be heartbreaking for both the injured and participating partner.
-Affair counselling typically involves cognitive behavioural therapy and person-centred counselling techniques.
-It comprises several phases, starting with assessing and addressing immediate effects following the affair, such as depression, dependencies, anxiety or trauma.
-Therefore, I may also incorporate EMDR interventions, as infidelity often results in psychological trauma for one or both partners.
+Affair counselling typically involves cognitive behavioural therapy and person-centred principles.
+In addition, I may incorporate EMDR principles, as infidelity usually results in high distress for one or both partners.
+The treatment comprises several phases, starting with understanding immediate effects following the affair, such as depression, dependencies, anxiety or trauma.
+Therefore,

 We then work on establishing boundaries and learning techniques for managing emotions to facilitate constructive communication.
 Finally, we analyse all contributing factors that led to the affair.
 This part is hardest for the injured partner, as it may feel like justifying the infidelity.
 Ultimately, we will have to decide on the next steps together.
 Sometimes, the best consideration may be to take separate paths moving forward.
 Or we may choose to continue therapy to work on reestablishing trust and connection.
 The core phase of infidelity counselling in Vienna or online typically comprises 4–10 sessions.

-Jealousy treatment involves CBT techniques, including those addressing low self-esteem and self-confidence.
+Jealousy treatment typically involves CBT techniques, including those addressing low self-esteem and self-confidence.
 I may also employ person-centred and some psychodynamic methods.
 First of all, we need to understand what jealousy is based on and whether it is retroactive or not.
+I elaborate on this type of preoccupation in my article How to Overcome an Obsession with Your Partner’s Past.
 Pathological jealousy may be associated with mental health conditions such as obsessive-compulsive disorder or anxiety.
 In addition, it may be related to personality conditions, including those involving certain exaggerated traits.
 The duration of the jealousy treatment course is usually around 4–8 sessions.

 Any mental health condition in one or both partners should be addressed individually, either in parallel with or before engaging in treatment together.

-Trained as an integrative therapist, I utilise a variety of approaches to address relationship issues.
+As an integrative couples therapist, I utilise a variety of approaches to address relationship issues.
 My choice of strategy sometimes depends on whether I meet clients on-site at Paartherapie 1060 Wien or deliver the international couples therapy course remotely (in English).
 In both cases, I am considerably influenced by cognitive-behavioural, family systems, Gottman’s, emotionally-focused and EMDR theories.
+I am trained in CBT-based couples counselling through a British Psychological Society-approved course, and in EMDR skills applied in relationship therapy through EMDRIA training in the USA.

 My individually tailored couples therapy (in person in Vienna or online) aims to enhance communication and problem-solving skills, improve intimacy, reform dysfunctional thinking patterns and find ways to avoid unhelpful conflict escalation.
 Furthermore, in marriage therapy, we work on strengthening the emotional connection between partners and forming new interactions that foster a secure attachment.
 Alternatively, we may address marital conflicts by exploring whether partners would benefit from taking separate paths.

 To address intimacy and emotional connection issues, I found Gottman’s techniques and EFT particularly beneficial.
-Both Gottman’s exercises and emotionally focused techniques target ”disconnection” and a lack of empathy, and are shown to be effective in the long term.
+Both Gottman’s exercises and emotionally focused techniques target ”disconnection” and a lack of empathy.
+Both are shown to be effective in the long term.
 I employ EFT to address depressed or frustrated marriages, which involve a persistent feeling of sadness, hopelessness and dissatisfaction that may also be non-specific.

 In addition, distressed partners are reactive.
 Positive or negative situations potently influence how the partners feel about or assess their bond at any given time.
 Since the partners are so used to be criticised, they may stop attending sensibly to one another.
 Instead, they plan a counter-attack on the primary (expected or perceived) criticism.